NASA-AMMOS/3DTilesRendererJS/src/r3f/README.md

 <TilesRenderer
   url={ tilesetUrl }

+	// if false then "update" is not called enabled={ true }

 	// pass properties to apply to the tile set root object group={ {
 		position: [ 0, 10, 0 ],